-Dr. Mary B. Carney, LMSW, Associate Professor W397 Thompson Hall (716) 673-4613
+Dr. Josal Diebold, LMSW, Assistant Professor W397 Thompson Hall

-E-mail: Mary.Carney@fredonia.edu
+E-mail: Josal.Diebold@fredonia.edu

-PhD, University of Illinois at Urbana-Champaign; MSW, University at Buffalo, SUNY; BA, Canisius College
+PhD, University at Buffalo; MSW, University at Buffalo, SUNY; BA, Canisius College

 II.
 What is Social Work?

 Social work is an academic field of study and a profession with many specialties.
 Therefore, in searching for a definition, you will find many different ones.
 At SUNY Fredonia, you will study to become a generalist social worker through the curriculum outlined in this Handbook.
 You will define generalist social workers as problem solvers who work with others to understand, prevent, alleviate, and/or eliminate problems they encounter in our complex, multidimensional, interrelated, and interactive world.
 Social workers investigate and determine whether problems occur within an individual (their own personal difficulty), as a product of environmental stresses, or as the result of the interaction between the person and their environment.
 Although social work interventions tend to be targeted at a particular system, such as an individual, group or community, generalist social workers perform simultaneous, multi-level interventions with people and their environments in order to find solutions to problems.